CenterForAssessment/NCME_2022_Training_Session/README.md

 pandemic, students were administered the state summative assessment at home.
 Non-standardized testing conditions bring into question comparability and the validity of the overall scores.

-Participants in the proposed training session will be introduced to these three, real world data scenarios and instructed how they can go about modeling the results to derive information useful as part of validation efforts and secondary data investigations that states are keen to conduct.

-Participants, utilizing the R software environment and a custom R package designed to address these data analyses, will learn how to set up data and apply R functions to answer numerous questions that arise due to the pandemic.
-Participants will come away from the training session well prepared to analyze their own data sets with regard to the issues discussed.

 ## Schedule

 ### Overview & Background: April 10, 1:00 to 2:00 pm [@dbetebenner](https://github.com/dbetebenner)